lhafkamp/minor-frisbee/README.md

 <br>

 ## Live version
-<a href="http://minor-frisbee.herokuapp.com/">Live demo here</a>
+<a href="http://minor-frisbee.herokuapp.com/">Live demo here</a>.
+Go to /admin and log in to get extra functions like updating the final score.

 ## Concept
 One of the most remarkable things about Ultimate Frisbee is that there is no referee on the field to blow a whistle when something goes wrongs.
-In Ultimate Frisbee, anyone can decide whether it was a goal or not.
-In this app I want to enhance this honorable task by giving the users the option to vote for goals.
+In Ultimate Frisbee, its not always clear which team made a goal or not.
+In this app I want to enhance this honorable task by giving the users the option to vote for which team made the goal so that its clear for everyone.
 The users can all decide if a point should be increased or stay the same whether on what they think is right, the majority vote wins and settles the score.

 ## Core functionality
 -  [x] oauth2 login with the Leaguevine API